pballada/pballada.github.io/_posts/2024-12-24-xcode-environment-variables.markdown

 Below are some frequently used environment variables in iOS projects.

 ### OS_ACTIVITY_MODE
-- **Purpose:** Controls how much log output is shown from Apple’s unified logging system (`os_log`).
+- **Purpose:** Controls how much log output is shown from Apple's unified logging system (`os_log`).
 - **Values:**
   - `default` – Normal logging.
   - `disable` – Turns off all logging output.
 - **Why Use It?**
-  - Helps declutter your Xcode console by eliminating system logs you don’t need during debugging.
+  - Helps declutter your Xcode console by eliminating system logs you don't need during debugging.

 ### CFNETWORK_DIAGNOSTICS
 - **Purpose:** Enables detailed logging of network activities at a low level.